ngi-nix/liberaforms/README.md

 ## Bootstrapping a second site
 1. Configure nginx proxy to direct traffic to the running gunicorn process.
-2. Send a new Admin invitation of the new site from your config page. (not neccessary to create yourself a user on the new site).
+2. Send a new Admin invitation for the new site from your config page. (not neccessary to create yourself a user on the new site).